-The Harold F. Cottingham Colloquium, sponsored by the Psychological and Counseling Services program, aims to:
+The Harold F. Cottingham Colloquium, sponsored by the Psychological and Counseling Services (PCS) program, aims to:

-The Colloquium begins with a Thursday reception 5:30-7:30 to meet and greet PCS alumni, students, and faculty in the Stone Building Atrium.
-Friday’s presentation is 8:30-11:00 in the FSU Student Services Building, Rooms 208/218; 875 Traditions Way.
-See below for registration and agenda.
+The Colloquium begins with a Thursday reception from 5:00-7:00 to meet and greet PCS alumni, students, and faculty in the Stone Building Atrium.
+Friday’s presentation is from 8:30-12:00 at the Globe Auditorium.

 In 1958, Dr. Harold F. Cottingham became the founder and chair of the Department of Guidance and Counseling at Florida State University.
 As one of the “Forty-Niners,” those young faculty who shaped the development of our current graduate research university out of the Florida State College for Women, Harold’s bold leadership laid the foundation for an academic unit that remains vibrant and strong today.
 Harold retired from FSU in 1980 and died in 1981 at the age of 67.